Configure the Real-Time Dashboard Plugin for Integration with BeyondTrust Remote Support

 You must purchase this integration separately from your BeyondTrust software.
 For more information, contact BeyondTrust sales.

-Now that you have configured Microsoft IIS and the BeyondTrust Appliance, the next steps are to deploy and configure the Real-Time Dashboard plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.
+Now that you have configured Microsoft IIS and the B Series Appliance, the next steps are to deploy and configure the Real-Time Dashboard plugin.

 - Restart the BeyondTrust Middleware Engine Windows service.

 - From the server, launch the middleware administration tool.
 The default URL is .

 - The Real-Time Dashboard Plugin shows in the list of plugins.
 Click the clipboard icon to add a new configuration.

 BeyondTrust Appliance B Series